Adrenocortico/adrenocortico.github.io/README.md

-# Portfolio Personale di Francesco
+# Francesco Dulio's Personal Portfolio

-Questo è il repository del mio sito web personale, ospitato su GitHub Pages.
-Il sito presenta le mie diverse attività e interessi professionali, tra cui:
+This is the repository for my personal website, hosted on GitHub Pages.
+The site showcases my various professional activities and interests, including:

-- 🛡️ Assicurazioni
+- 🛡️ Insurance
-- 💼 Imprenditoria
+- 💼 Entrepreneurship
-- 💻 Sviluppo Software
+- 💻 Software Development
-- ⛪ Attività nella Chiesa
+- ⛪ Church Activities
-- 📈 Finanza Personale
+- 📈 Finance
-- 🚀 Progetti
+- 🚀 Projects

-## Struttura del Sito
+## Website Structure

-- `index.html`: Homepage principale
+- `index.html`: Main homepage
-- `styles/`: Contiene i file CSS
+- `styles/`: Contains CSS files
-- `scripts/`: Contiene i file JavaScript
+- `scripts/`: Contains JavaScript files
-- `images/`: Contiene le immagini e i media
+- `images/`: Contains images and media

-## Tecnologie Utilizzate
+## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
-- Font Awesome per le icone
+- Font Awesome for icons
-- GitHub Pages per l'hosting
+- GitHub Pages for hosting

-## Come Visualizzare il Sito
+## How to View the Site

-Il sito è accessibile all'indirizzo: https://francesco.github.io
+The site is accessible at: https://francesco.github.io